 Keymar is a very small town located in the state of Maryland.
-With a population of 1,344 people and just one neighborhood, Keymar is the 217th largest community in Maryland.
-Keymar has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 1,355 people and just one neighborhood, Keymar is the 217th largest community in Maryland.
+Keymar has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Keymar is a blue-collar town, with 35.84% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Keymar, you'll notice that it is more blue-collar than most other communities in America.
+35.84% of Keymar’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Keymar is a town of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Keymar who work in office and administrative support (13.11%), management occupations (8.51%), and teaching (8.23%).

 Also of interest is that Keymar has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 14.01% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.01% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Keymar is that it can take a long time to commute to work.
 In Keymar, the average commute to work is 35.19 minutes, which is quite a bit higher than the national average.